Copyright protection in New Zealand

 Where to find legal advice on copyright issues

-The Ministry of Business, Innovation and Employment is not able to provide legal advice.
+We cannot provide legal advice.
 If you have concerns about your legal position, please contact an intellectual property lawyer.
 You’ll find them in:

 To find out more about copyright protection in New Zealand, contact the Intellectual Property Policy Group.